ibm-js/deliteful/docs/Slider.md

 The selected value depends on the position of the handle and the `step`, which specifies the value granularity.
 The position of the minimum and maximum depends on the text direction, and can be forced using the `flip` property.

-Handles can be move using pointers (mouse, touch) or keys (up, down, home or end).
+Handles can be moved using pointers (mouse, touch) or keys (up, down, home or end).

-A `change` event is fired after the user select a new value, either by releasing a pointer, or by pressing a selection key.
+A `change` event is fired after the user selects a new value, either by releasing a pointer, or by pressing a selection key.
 Before a `change` event, `input` events are fired while the user moves the Slider handle.

 The Slider Widget supports ARIA attributes `aria-valuemin`, `aria-valuemax`, `aria-valuenow` and `aria-orientation`.